ppy/osu-wiki/wiki/Modding/Bubble/en.md

 *See also: [Mapping and modding timeline](/wiki/Mapping_and_Modding_Timeline)*

-Bubbles were introduced by ![][flag_AU] [peppy](/wiki/People/peppy) on October 29, 2007, for *"beatmaps that are being considered for ranked play (pending further moderator's feedback)"*.
-Setting a beatmap thread's icon to a bubble was a BAT's way to indicate that the beatmap was of good quality and had followed the [ranking criteria](/wiki/Ranking_Criteria)<!-- internal reference: https://osu.ppy.sh/community/forums/topics/619 -->.
+Bubbles were introduced by ![][flag_AU] [peppy](/wiki/People/peppy) on October 29, 2007, for "beatmaps that are being considered for ranked play (pending further moderator's feedback)".
+Setting a beatmap thread's icon to a bubble was a way for BAT members to indicate that the beatmap was of good quality and had followed the [ranking criteria](/wiki/Ranking_Criteria)<!-- internal reference: https://osu.ppy.sh/community/forums/topics/619 -->.

-On October 3, 2010, the MAT received the permissions to use the bubble icon, alongside with the BAT<!-- internal reference: https://osu.ppy.sh/community/forums/topics/38403 -->.
-This has de-facto deprecated the [proto-bubbles](/wiki/Modding/Proto-bubble), and both teams had been primarily using regular bubbles since.
+On October 3, 2010, the MAT received the permissions to use the bubble icon, alongside the BAT<!-- internal reference: https://osu.ppy.sh/community/forums/topics/38403 -->.
+This essentially deprecated the [proto-bubbles](/wiki/Modding/Proto-bubble), and both teams had been primarily using regular bubbles since.

-After the [beatmap discussion](/wiki/Beatmap_Discussion) system was fully implemented<!-- TODO: when? -->, the forum-based beatmap management controls were phased out, with bubbles being naturally replaced by nominations<!-- TODO: nomination article link -->.
+After the [beatmap discussion system](/wiki/Beatmap_Discussion) was fully implemented<!-- TODO: when? -->, the forum-based beatmap management controls were phased out, with bubbles being naturally replaced by nominations<!-- TODO: nomination article link -->.

 ## Mechanics